spanner/radiant-taggable-extension/README.md

 ## New

+The long-promised tag-suggester is there in a useable though slightly basic form.
+I would prefer it to display a list rather than populating the text box, but we're getting there.
+Migration is required for the metaphone support.

+I'm refactoring, or at least tidying up, the great clutter of tag tags.
+There's a lot more reuse in there now but the documentation may be out of date here and there.
+Bug reports very welcome.

-I've just stripped out quite a lot of display clutter in order to focus on the basic tagging mechanism here.
+I've stripped out quite a lot of display clutter in order to focus on the basic tagging mechanism here.
 Retrieval and display is now handled by the [library](http://example.com/) extension.
 The core radius tags remain here.
 Anything that used to refer to a tag page is probably now handled by the library page.

 ## Status